vinc/ll.vinc.cc/README.md

 * * *

-It's a pretty cool unit.
+It's a pretty neat unit.